 Blister beetles: These are insects which produce a secretion that raises blisters on the skin; in many countries where these occur clothes hung out to dry may have these insects light on them, leave their secretion, and when the garment is worn, blisters are produced; this can also happen with baby diapers.
 It is well to know such things because strangers to a country, or a foreign doctor, might not be aware of this fact and could be puzzled and worried by blisters unaccountably appearing, not knowing either the cause or that they are not dangerous.

-Bilharzia Disease or Schistosomiasis: Caused by minute worms which live in the veins of the pelvis and produce this serious disease; the eggs of the worms are released through both the urine and feces of an infected person and when this occurs in fresh water, larvae develop which lodge in snails; the life cycle of the worms then undergoes a further metamorphosis inside the snails which release the parasites in the water and in this form they can enter the body of anyone bathing in the snail-infected water.
+Bilharzia Disease or Schistosomiasis: Caused by minute worms which live in the veins of the pelvis and produce this serious disease; the eggs of the worms are released through both the urine and faeces of an infected person and when this occurs in fresh water, larvae develop which lodge in snails; the life cycle of the worms then undergoes a further metamorphosis inside the snails which release the parasites in the water and in this form they can enter the body of anyone bathing in the snail-infected water.
 Because of this peculiar

 life cycle people travelling from one place to another have not only spread it widely throughout Africa but it is now spreading in Latin America.
 The traveller in Africa, because of its prevalence, and because it is still difficult to cure, should never wash or bathe in ponds, lakes or streams no matter how hot he may feel and how tempting the water may be.
 In deep off-shore, or fast-running water it is safe to bathe but in all still water, even if one cannot see snails, they may nevertheless be there, some varieties being very small, and the danger of infection is too great to run the risk; just because the natives are bathing one must not assume the water is safe; on the contrary, both they and the water are more than likely infected.
 Unless one is informed by a highly reliable source—a doctor or health department—that the local water is not infected with bilharzia, whether in Latin America or Africa, the rule must be to keep out of it.
 Remedies now exist for this disease but every precaution should be taken not to catch it.